data-solution-automation-engine/data-solution-framework/design-patterns/design-pattern-staging-layer-landing-area.md

 ## Purpose

-This Design Pattern describes how to load data from source systems into the Staging Area.
+This Design Pattern describes how to load data from source systems into the landing area of the staging layer.

 ## Motivation